Xilinx/Vitis-AI/model_zoo/README.md

 3:  tf_resnetv1_152_imagenet_224_224_21.83G_2.5
 ......
 ```
-After you input the num: 1, you will see the alternatives such as:
+Proceed by entering one of the numbers from the list.
+As an example, if you input '1' the script will list all options that match your selection:

 ```
 0:  all